Patrick Ricard (American football): Professional career

+Baltimore Ravens

 2017

 After going undrafted, Ricard signed with the Baltimore Ravens on May 5, 2017.
 During the offseason, he spent time practicing on both offense and defense with the Ravens.
 During the preseason, he played defensive end and fullback.
 Ricard would replace veteran Kyle Juszczyk, who had signed with the San Francisco 49ers during free agency in the 2017 offseason, as the Ravens' fullback.
 He made the 53-man roster as the only fullback on the team.
 In Week 8 against the Miami Dolphins, he recorded a one-yard reception for the first catch of his NFL career.
 In Week 13 against the Detroit Lions, he recorded a three-yard reception for his first professional touchdown.

 2018

 In his second season, Ricard did not record any rushing or receiving statistics on offense.
 He recorded 4 tackles (one tackle for a loss) and a quarterback hit on defense.
 He played in 10 and started 2 games in his second season, playing 96 snaps on offense, 140 snaps on defense, and 45 snaps on special teams.